Tutorial: Restrict by IP address with the Post-auth IP Restrict Script

 Access Server supports several robust authentication systems without using a post-auth script — whether you manage it from the Admin Web UI or authenticate against a third-party system.
 These are the systems already supported:

-1. Local: Access Server's authentication system, which uses a SQLite3 database to store user properties and credentials with management handled in the Admin Web UI.
+Local: Access Server's built-in authentication system storing user credential hashes in the user properties database, with management handled in the Admin Web UI.

 For more information about these authentication methods, refer to this detailed topic: Authentication System.